Allen Snyder (coach)

-Allen W. Snyder (July 30, 1899 – April 27, 1963) was an American football player and coach of football, basketball, and baseball.
+Allen Walton Snyder (July 30, 1899 – April 27, 1963) was an American football player and coach of football, basketball, and baseball.
 He was the fourth head football coach at Bowling Green State Normal School—now known as Bowling Green State University—serving for one season in 1922 and compiling a record of 4–2–1.
 Snyder was also the head basketball coach at Bowling Green State Normal during the 1922–23 season, tallying a mark of 9–4, and the school's head baseball coach in the spring of 1923, notching a record of 5–3.